 Decent time.
-Gray whale sightings possible.
+Grey whale sightings possible.

 Decent time.
-Return of the Humpback Whales.
+Return of the humpback whales.

 October is generally the last month of Vancouver Island’s official whale watching season.
 Grey whales and humpback whales start to migrate southwards during this time and so October is generally your last opportunity to see these species.
-Transient Orca whales are also frequent visitors to the area and may be spotted also.
+Bigg’s killer whales are also frequent visitors to the area and may be spotted also.
 As the final salmon stocks make their way into the rivers to spawn, this is also the last opportunity to view bears as they get ready for the long winter hibernation.

 Fair time.
-Some gray whales.
+Some grey whales.

-Fair: Transient Orca, sea lions.
+Fair: Bigg’s killer whales, sea lions.

 In December, chances to see whales around Vancouver Island can be limited, although there will occasionally be Bigg’s killer whale sightings.
 Porpoises and dolphins may also be spotted by those willing to brave the colder temperatures of this month.
 There are opportunities to witness the return of the Steller sea lions by the thousands as they prepare for the annual spring herring spawn.